Python bindings for the Ophidia Data Analytics Platform

 - wsubmit(workflow, *params) -> self: Submit an entire workflow passing a JSON string or the path of a JSON file and an optional series of parameters that will replace $1, $2 etc. in the workflow.
 The workflow will be validated against the Ophidia Workflow JSON Schema.

-- wisvalid(workflow) -> bool: Return True if the workflow (a JSON string or a Python dict) is valid against the Ophidia Workflow JSON Schema or False.
+- wisvalid(workflow) -> bool: Return True if the workflow (a JSON string or a Python dict) is valid against the Ophidia Workflow JSON Schema or False and the related validation/error message.

 - pretty_print(response, response_i) -> self: Prints the last_response JSON string attribute as a formatted response.